Surefire Strategies for Business Bankruptcy, Part Three

 In our years in practice, we’ve worked with many businesses and business owners who chose a bankruptcy filing to either wind down or restructure a business.
 In many instances, the factors that led to the bankruptcy were beyond their control—accident or illness, changes in laws affecting their business, or just bad luck.
 But far too often, we’ve seen business owners engage in actions that contributed directly to the failure of their business enterprise.
-In this series, we’ve looked at some of the most common “strategies” to avoid, if you want to stay in business.
+In this series, we’ve looked at some of the most common “strategies” to avoid, if you want to stay in business and avoid business bankruptcy.

 Strategy #5—Consider Whatever Is In Your Checkbook to Be Yours